 Lititz Public Library strives to help parents ensure that their children are prepared for kindergarten in a number of ways.
-Our Youth Services team participates in the Warwick School District pre-K assessment every May.
+Our Youth Services team participates in the Warwick School District bus orientations in August.
 We also offer a number of handouts (available here in downloadable PDF format) describing the various resources available from the library and have created this video to help introduce and virtually welcome you to our space.

 - Kindergarten Readiness Checklist – (United Way of Lancaster County)

 - Counting Down to Kindergarten – (R. Lynn Baker)